-The NAL SHOUT ns App is an Android application designed to provide a similar user interface as other NAL SHOUT devices such as the SHOUT nano, SHOUT ts, and SHOUT sp.
-The SHOUT ns App has a variety of menus and icons that can be used to configure and interact with the device.
+The SHOUT App is a mobile application, available for Android and iOS, designed to provide a user interface to the SHOUT nano 100, SHOUT ns, and the SHOUT nsx.
+In this user guide, the term "SHOUT device" will apply to the aforementioned SHOUT devices.
+The SHOUT App has a variety of menus and icons used to configure and interact with the device.
 Figure 1 depicts the main Texting home window as an example with the four main window segments: title bar, status bar, menu/function area, and bottom dock.
-SHOUT ns App menus are divided into four main categories: Texting, Tracking, Utilities, and Settings, described in more detail in the following sections.
+SHOUT App menus consist of four (4) main categories: Texting, Tracking, Utilities, and Settings, described in more detail in the following sections.

-Figure 1: SHOUT ns App Texting Main Window
+Figure 1: SHOUT App Texting Main Window